pragueyerrr/ankits-board/README.md

 ## Built with

 This was built with **[Claude Code](https://claude.ai/claude-code)** — Anthropic's AI coding tool.
 Most of the code was written through a conversation, not typed by hand.
+I have no software engineering background — just an idea and a friend who deserves my complete and utter gratitude.